 Spiritual exploration is not about “following” a set way of doctrine or someone else’s journey; It’s about learning to find your way.
 And it’s also about finding a place where it is okay to ask the right questions about your path.
 It’s your journey, and you’ll find meaning on your terms in your own time.

 You don’t always have to walk alone.
 It’s good to walk alongside others on the same path.
 Life is your opportunity to undertake a fearless spiritual quest.
 It’s not following or “believing” in mythology or superstition.

 The bottom line here, learn as many spiritual technologies as you can.
 For example, start with a beginning grounding meditation.
 Then progress to the next steps of mindfulness meditation and forest bathing.
 Be aware of your opportunities to learn and share.

 Above all, keep asking yourself about the lesson contained in the experience.
 What are the right questions to ask yourself?
 They are always the questions that challenge your sacred ground.
 How can I learn more?
 What resources are available to me?
 Don’t discount any opportunity.
 How much time do I have to investigate and practice?
 Allocate time to apply the learning.

 Personal illumination through the Enneagram

 The path isn’t always about seeking those things that make us happy.
-Looking within forces us to confront our bias and prejudice.
+Looking within forces us to confront our biases and prejudice.
 These moments of personal illumination can give us additional clarity.
 It’s a chance to grow.
 Often these epiphanies come in times of stillness when we suspend the internal dialogue.
 One analytical tool that can help us do this is the Enneagram.

 The Enneagram Personality Profile is a system based on a questionnaire.
 It helps us understand the mechanisms of Ego, our personality, and instinct.
 It surprises many people to find they operate much of their waking hours on “automatic pilot.”
 This tool helps put you back in the driver’s seat, where you have more choices.
 Inner work can be emotionally challenging for inner work.
 Confronting your thought processes is taxing.